roblevintennis/docs/src/pages/en/reference/adapter-reference.md

 ##### app.match(request)

-This method is used to determine a request is matched by the Astro app's routing rules.
+This method is used to determine if a request is matched by the Astro app's routing rules.

 ```js
 if(app.match(request)) {